Best Lovecraftian Games 2025

 For the final entry on the list, we have Sundered, which is a 2D Metroidvania-style game with some roguelike elements – certainly not the type of game that you’d expect to see exploring eldritch horror themes.

-On the gameplay front, you pretty much know what to expect if you’ve played any Metroidvania before – you explore the levels, do some platforming, defeat diverse types of foes.
-You also unlock new abilities along the way that allow you to reach areas that you couldn’t reach before and help you become more effective at dispatching enemies.
+On the gameplay front, you pretty much know what to expect if you’ve played any Metroidvania before – you explore the levels, do some platforming, defeat various types of foes.
+You also unlock fresh abilities along the way that allow you to reach areas that you couldn’t reach before and help you become more effective at dispatching enemies.

 However, Sundered can be unpredictable, which can be both a good and a bad thing.
 Some of the levels are procedurally generated, and they automatically rearrange themselves every time the player dies, but most will agree that procedurally generated levels are noticeably less engaging than hand-crafted ones.
 Moreover, the game features randomly-spawning hordes of enemies, and while this can be good for keeping you on your guard, it can also get monotonous after a time and lead to some irritating deaths.